When Large Language Models are Reliable for Judging Empathic Communication: Abstract

-These four frameworks and associated conversational datasets offer an opportunity to evaluate the reliability of LLMs judgments of empathic communication across different conversational contexts and methods of measurement.
-Each dataset is made up of dyadic conversations in which one partner shares a personal difficulty and another attempts to responds supportively.
+Each of the four datasets examined in this paper is made up of dyadic conversations in which one partner shares a personal difficulty and another attempts to responds supportively.
 However, the context of conversations in each dataset varies across a number of dimensions such as the number of conversational turns, whether the interaction was synchronous or asynchronous, the topic of the conversation and how it was chosen, and how participants were recruited (see Table~\ref{tab:sub_context_comparison} and Methods for details).
 Most importantly for our evaluation, these frameworks for annotating empathic communication differ in the number and kind of questions asked (see Figure~\ref{fig:stacked_overview} for a verbatim list of questions included in each framework).
 The NLP-based frameworks, Empathetic Dialogues and EPITOME, each include three questions.
-Empathetic Dialogues has a single question directly related to empathic communication whereas EPITOME's three questions are grounded in Motivational Interviewing Skill Code (MISC)~\cite{de2005motivational}.
+However, Empathetic Dialogues has a single question directly related to empathic communication whereas EPITOME's three questions are grounded in Motivational Interviewing Skill Code (MISC)~\cite{de2005motivational}.
 The Perceived Empathy framework draws on the psychology of shared realities~\cite{hardin1996shared,elnakouri2023together} and offers the highest level of granularity with nine overlapping dimensions of evaluation.
 Finally, the Lend an Ear framework includes six questions that address prescriptive and proscriptive guidelines derived from normative models of empathic communication.
 For all four of these frameworks and associated datasets, researchers recruited crowdworkers to annotate conversations.